PRM710/lead-intent-scoring-backend/README.md

 - README with setup, usage, rule logic, Docker, and prompt explanation
 - Deployed backend accessible via public URL
 - (Optional) Connected frontend for demo purposes

 ---

-## 📊 Example Use Case
-Sales/marketing teams can upload a list of prospects and instantly see **who is most likely to buy** based on:
-- Offer’s target ICP
-- Prospect’s role/industry
-- Gemini’s AI classification & reasoning

----